-The NRCS is a technical service agency within the USDA.
+The NRCS is a technical service agency within the United States Department of Agriculture (USDA).
 NRCS combines the authorities formerly assigned to the Soil Conservation Service (SCS) and additional programs that provide financial assistance for natural resource conservation on private lands.
 SCS was established in 1935 to carry out a continuing program of soil and water conservation in partnership with local conservation districts.
 In 1994, the Secretary of Agriculture reorganized SCS by establishing NRCS and broadened its responsibilities, using the authority provided in Public Law 103-354, the Department of Agriculture Reorganization Act of 1994 (7 U.S.C.
 6962).